Fixing the "Window Is Not Defined" Error in SvelteKit

 </script>

-1. Use Conditional Statements: Wrap any code that uses the window object in a conditional statement that checks if browser is true.
+- Use Conditional Statements: Wrap any code that uses the

 <!-- +page.svelte -->